lifeomic/fhir-petl/README.md

 ![FHIR PETL](logo.png)

-A Docker container for transforming tabular data (CSV, TSV, XLS, XLSX) to FHIR (JSON).
+A utility for transforming tabular data (CSV, TSV, XLS, XLSX) to FHIR (JSON) using PETL.

+TODO:
+* package as a docker container